Rockies - Astros Prediction, Odds, Pick, How To Watch

-The Colorado Rockies and Houston Astros open a quick two-game series today.
+The Colorado Rockies and Houston Astros finish a quick two-game series today.
 It is now time to continue our MLB odds series with a Rockies-Astros prediction, pick, and how-to-watch.

-The Rockies enter the game after losing two of three to the Tigers over the weekend.
-Kris Bryant returned to the Rockies in the series, going three for 14 with an RBI.
-Things have not been going well for the Rockies.
-They have lost six of their last ten, but that is an improvement over losing eight straight in June.
-The Rockies now sit with the worst record in the National League at 33-53 and have been dreadful on the road this year.
-On the road, they are 13-29 for the year, just a half-game better than the Royals.
+The Astros grabbed their third straight win last night, even without Jose Altuve, who was a late scratch to the game.
+The scoring started with rookie Grae Kessinger hitting his first career home run in the third inning off Kyle Freeland.
+Mauricio Dubon tripled home a run in the fifth, and then another rookie Corey Julks brought him home with a single to make it 3-0.
+A Chas McCormick single in the seventh would tack on a fourth run to give the Astros bullpen a cushion to work with.

-The Astros come in after making up ground in the race for the AL West.
-Even with their injury-depleted roster, the Astros took three of four from the Rangers.
-They have won six of their last ten games now, and sit just three games back of the Rangers in the AL West.
-The Astros are currently tied for the second wild-card spot with the Yankees.
+In the ninth inning, Kris Bryant homered for the first time since returning from injury, but it was not enough as the Rockies fell for a third straight game.
+Brandon Bielak was great in the win.
+He gave up just two hits, walked four, and did not surrender a run in seven innings to grab his fourth win of the season.
+With the win, the Astros have won six of their last seven games and sit just three games back of the Rangers for first place in the division.

 Here are the Rockies-Astros MLB odds, courtesy of FanDuel.